 If you’ve been playing racing sims for a while and want to take your setup to the next level, a direct drive steering wheel is the perfect upgrade.
 These expensive wheels might not be for beginners, but feel just like stepping into a real race car.
-Most direct drive wheels are sold as bases, and that is what this guide will focus on.
-Nonetheless, after having done extensive research, we can safely recommend a few incredible picks.
+After having done extensive research, we can safely recommend a few incredible picks.:

 The Top-Rated Direct Drive Wheel Bases for Sim Racing